Rsantct/pAudio/doc/linux/PipeWire.md

 Prepare the below user session PipeWire / Wireplumber setting files.
 These files overrides the same general settings of the base configuration `/usr/share/pipewire/pipewire.conf`

-These files configures the Pipewire behavior so that:
+These files configures the Pipewire user session behavior so that:

 - Prevent Pipewire to use any sound card
 - Make Pipewire jack_sink as default, so any desktop App via Pulseaudio/Pipewire will appear under our JACK ports PipeWire_L/R